-Efimova also competed in the 100 breast, an event that she’s been ranked high in the world rankings as of recent.
+Efimova also competed in the 100 breast, an event that she’s been ranked high in the world rankings.
 Coming out of the semi-finals, she finished on top of the field just .04 seconds ahead of rival, Ruta Meilutyte.
 In the final of the 100-meter distance, Meilutyte decided to take the first 50 meters out fast, leaving Efimova behind by about half-a-second.
 That eased first 50 proved to be effective for Effimova though as Meilutyte began to drop off, and Efimova took the gold medal by nearly a second.

 2016 Rio Olympics

 Prior the 2016 Olympics Efimova’s doping history gained worldwide media attention.
 Efimova had been suspended for positive drug tests twice, both times claiming innocence.

 In October 2013, Efimova tested positive for the drug 7-keto-DHEA in an out of competition drug test.
 (See https://examine.com/supplements/7-keto-dhea/ and http://www.webmd.com/vitamins-supplements/ingredientmono-835-7-keto-dhea.aspx?activeingredientid=835 ).
 At the time Efimova tested positive she had only been living in the USA for a short time and knew very little English.
 Efimova stated she did not understand the salesperson who sold her the supplements.
 Efimova was banned for 16 months.